bmays9/bet-tracker/README.md

 The View Bets page gives users a complete one-page view of all bets on the site.
 Bets are split into categories, "Open" and "Settled".
 Open bets are for upcoming matches and users are sharing their bets and predictions with each other.
 Users can gain insight and inspiration by knowing how other successful bettors are thinking about a certain match.
 The "Settled Bet" list is a historical record of all bets that have been settled.

 ### Add a Bet
-An logged in user can add a new bet to the site at any time.
+A logged in user can add a new bet to the site at any time.
 The site allows up to 6 matches (lines) to be combined into a single bet.

 ### Update a Bet
 While a bet is still open, the user can edit all details of their bet.
 This can either be to correct a mistake, remove a cancelled fixture, or to enter the match result and update the bet status after the match(es) has been played.